 One of the beauties of dehydrating food is its portability and ease of storage.
 When all of the moisture is removed from the food, it shrinks up considerably.
 This is done either through salt or the movement of cold or hot air through the food.
 Because organisms that cause food spoilage need moisture to grow, dehydrating them makes the food a perfect candidate for long-term food storage.
 Plus, unlike a freezer, dehydrated food requires no electricity to maintain its stability.

 Check out this, when dehydrated, one pound of fresh apples becomes just two ounces.
-Each food will vary on the how much it shrinks down, but you can see why dehydrated food quickly becomes essential when you’re on the go or for bug out bags.
-Some dehydrated foods needs water for reconstitution, but many items can be eaten as is, which is ideal in emergency situations.
+Each food will vary on how much it shrinks down, but you can see why dehydrated food quickly becomes essential when you’re on the go or for bug-out bags.
+Some dehydrated foods need water for reconstitution, but many items can be eaten as is, which is ideal in emergency situations.

 Fruit leather, strawberries, grapes, blueberries, apples, peaches, pears, bananas, pineapple, and zucchini chips are all easily eaten without reconstitution or the need to soak in water.
 Plus, they’re quite delicious and packed with nutrients.

 While I love home canned food for many reasons, you can’t beat dehydrated food for the ease of carrying or storage.
 From meals on the go, to hiking and camping, in your emergency bag or extended times in the wilderness, you can pack much more dehydrated food than any other form.
 Dehydrated food requires no refrigeration and very little storage space.
 It can easily fit in backpacks, purses, or pockets.